Paris, 28 November 2000

 The RASPLAV Project, initially started under a Russian-American co-operation agreement, was established as an OECD/NEA joint project six years ago as the first such project located in a non-member country.
 It consisted of four large-scale tests complemented by a series of smaller-scale experiments, all involving the use of materials representative of power reactor cores.
 Experiments with these test materials in molten condition required temperatures of approximately 3000° C. They were carried out at the Russian Kurchatov Institute near Moscow by an experimental team led by Dr. Vladimir Asmolov.
 The analytical work was done at the Institute of Nuclear Safety (IBRAE) of the Russian Academy of Science.
 The other participating Russian organisations were the Russian Ministry of Atomic Energy, the Ministry of Science and Technology Policy and the Federal Nuclear and Radiation Safety Authority.

 Eighty experts from fourteen countries attended the Munich Seminar, which was hosted by the German Gesellschaft für Anlagen- und Reaktorsicherheit (GRS).
-The executive summary of the seminar is now available on the OECD Nuclear Energy Agency web site at tthe following address: www.oecd-nea.org/html/nsd/reports/rasplav_seminar2000.pdf.
+The executive summary of the seminar is now available on the NEA web site at the following address: www.oecd-nea.org/nsd/reports/rasplav_seminar2000.pdf.